 One of the major strengths of the department of Michigan State University is its focus on social and political thought.
 Faculty are working in an area in which traditional debates over justice, freedom, and equality are increasingly joined in contemporary philosophy by concerns with inequality, power, identity, capitalism, political freedom, democracy, and the rationalization of institutions and practices.
-In recent years individual faculty have published books and articles on themes in critical theory, Continental philosophy, feminism, African American thought, radical democracy, the politics of knowledge, capitalism, Hegelian political thought, and the critique of liberalism.
+In recent years individual faculty have published books and articles on themes in critical theory, Continental philosophy, feminism, African American thought, Hegelian political thought, postcolonial thought, and the critique of liberalism.
+Issues addressed have been democracy, the politics of knowledge, capitalism, technology, social epistemology, science and democracy, and law.
 Many dissertations have been written in these areas, and ongoing discussion groups have formed around themes concerning gender, race, and ecology.

 Fred Gifford: Philosophy of biological science and medicine, history and philosophy of science, ethical issues in health care, life, and environmental sciences, and biotechnology.

 Todd Hedrick: Contemporary social-political philosophy, philosophy of law, Frankfurt School critical theory.

 Christian Lotz: Post-Kantian European philosophy, Continental aesthetics, phenomenology, critical theory, Marx, contemporary European political philosophy.